wapenshaw/mowgli/README.md

 I added custom coloring to the Syntax.
 Disabled Semantic Highlighting for now.

-Looks like too much color in the syntax, but I will keep tweaking as I use this as my main theme.
-If you do have suggestions, please add an issue!

 I'd also recommend the following extenions which I've used for the screenshot:

 1. [Bracket Pair Colorizer 2](https://github.com/CoenraadS/Bracket-Pair-Colorizer-2)